-The Skaftafell National Park covers an area of about 500 Sq km.
-The intense green of the scrub and birch tree clad hillsides contrasts vividly with the white brilliance of Öræfajökull Glacier above, the black outwash sands below and the blue of Atlantic beyond.
+The Skaftafell National Park covers an area of about 500 Square kilometers and was founded in the year 2008.
+The Skaftafell area has been protected since 1967 and is a part of the larger Vatnajökull National Park.
+The intense green of the scrub and birch tree clad hillsides contrasts vividly with the white brilliance of Örćfajökull Glacier above, the black outwash sands below and the blue of Atlantic beyond.
 Dark mountains and peaks and ice-clad summits, forming a soaring majestic backcloth to the wide water veined gravel plains below.
 Its luxuriant vegetation of low trees and wild flowers make it the startling contrasts of bleak, water veined sands and green-clad brush covered slopes rising up to the glaciated mountains.
-It is an outstandingly varied area, indescribably lovely and facinating place.
-The climate of Öræfi district is one of the mildest in Iceland as the district is close to the Gulf Stream and furthest away from the cold influence of the arctic.
+It is an outstandingly varied area, indescribably lovely and fascinating place.
+The climate of Örćfi district is one of the mildest in Iceland as the district is close to the south coast and the Gulf Stream and furthest away from the cold influence of the arctic.
 Walking and hiking paths lead to several panoramic, beautiful and impressive sites.
 Svartifoss Waterfall

 One of the National Park´s prettiest sites is Svartifoss waterfall.
 The name means the „Black Falls“ translated into English.
 The waterfall lies at the back of a long ravine, enclosed by steep cliffs, where it plunges over an escarpment og intricately formed, regular strands of hexagonal columnar basalt.
 There is a multitude of other trails through the park.
 Bćjarstađaskógur Forest